Have you ever played pai gow?

 The rules vary, but dragon hands may have to be set the “house way.”
 The reason is because the player has already seen their cards, which gives them additional knowledge they could otherwise use to set the dragon hand.

-Your objective will be to split your 7 cards into 2 hands:
+Your objective will be to split your seven cards into two hands:

 Your objective is for each hand to beat each of the dealer’s hands.
 But you can’t set your hands however you want.
 There are a few rules you need to follow: